triss90/ChatGPT-Library/README.md

 # OpenAI Api integration

+A PHP class that simplifies interactions with the OpenAI API.
+Includes functions to generate text, generate images and convert text to speech.

 ## Text Generation

 Generates a text response based on the given prompt using the specified parameters.